-UBC’s Indigenous Strategic Plan has been finalized.
-This is a momentous step for UBC as we take a leading role in the advancement of Indigenous peoples’ human rights.
+UBC has begun to implement its Indigenous Strategic Plan (2020), taking a leading role in the advancement of Indigenous peoples’ human rights.

 We are the first university in North America to commit to implementing the United Nations Declaration on the Rights of Indigenous Peoples, and to take a human rights-based approach to our Indigenous strategic framework.